 In order to create a good ITP in construction industry (here is the ITP Template Excel) you must know the applicable specifications, standards, regulations and design for that specific element, section or works.
 The ITP must also include all the following items:

-The responsibilities usually simplified with a codified system of responsibilities as following:
+The responsibilities are usually simplified with a codified system as following:

 H= Hold Point (the party has to perform this check and it needs to be successful in order to proceed to the next stage of the construction)